openstack/ironic-specs/specs/approved/driver-composition-reform.rst

   The validation will be conducted on the API service side by checking the new ``conductor_hardware_interfaces`` database table.

-* If for some reason the existing *inteface* becomes invalid for a node (e.g. it was disabled after the node was enrolled), it will be signalized via the usual node validation API.
+* If for some reason the existing *interface* becomes invalid for a node (e.g. it was disabled after the node was enrolled), it will be signalized via the usual node validation API.
 The validation for this interface won't pass with an appropriate error message.
 On the programming level, the driver attribute